Opening a bank account in the UK

 The question of opening a personal bank account in the UK is no longer limited to what bank has lighter opening procedures, but to what each of them offers because the procedure for the opening of a bank account is the same.

-The most popular banks are HSBC, Barclays, Lloyds, Santander, Halifax, NatWest, Royal Bank of Scotland and Co-Operative.
+watch The most popular banks are HSBC, Barclays, Lloyds, Santander, Halifax, NatWest, Royal Bank of Scotland and Co-Operative.